 - Haghpat Monastery (UNESCO World Heritage Site)

-This morning we cross into Armenia and visit three magnificent monasteries, foundations of medieval royal houses.
+This morning we cross into Armenia and visit two magnificent monasteries, foundations of medieval royal houses.
 Thirteenth-century Akhtala monastery’s great jewel is its cycle of medieval frescoes, arguably the finest in Armenia.
 It also has fine façade relief carvings.
 This isolated, seldom-visited complex, like so many Caucasian monasteries, perches high in its fortress enceinte dominating the surrounding countryside.
 Unlike the other two monasteries we visit today, Akhtala shows a strong Georgian architectural influence.